SniconMC/Minestom-Sidebar/README.md

-# Minestom-Sidebar
+# Sidebar
-Sidebar plugin for SniconMC network
+Sidebar dependency for the SniconMC Network